tuanhdao/MEDLabSocial/README.md

-# Virtual Party
+# The Revamped MED Lab Social Interaction Task

-This repository houses the Virtual Party task, a social interaction task by Dr. Autumn Kujawa, Helen Zhang, & Anh Dao.
+This repository houses the VP task, a social interaction task by Dr. Autumn Kujawa, Helen Zhang, & Anh Dao.

 ## Table of Contents
 1. Downloading PsychoPy and Determining Parallel Port Address.